DJanota/git-Redux-19.7/README.md

     i  Writing project information to .firebaserc...

     ✔  Firebase initialization complete!
+IMPORTANT: you need to set proper HTTP caching headers for service-worker.js file in firebase.json file or you will not be able to see changes after first deployment (issue #2440).
+It should be added inside "hosting" key like next:

+{
+  "hosting": {
+    ...
+    "headers": [
+      {"source": "/service-worker.js", "headers": [{"key": "Cache-Control", "value": "no-cache"}]}
+    ]
+    ...
 Now, after you create a production build with npm run build, you can deploy it by running firebase deploy.

     === Deploying to 'example-app-fd690'...